Have some feedback for the Lounge? Let us know in our Springshare Lounge Feedback Survey here!

 • amartel

-amartel Member Springy Pro
+amartel Member Springy Champ

 Thanks so much, @elgloor!
 That makes a lot of sense.
 Rather than scheduling yet another meeting, just tack it onto one that already exists!